asim/reminder/README.md

 Note: By default an embedded index is included.
 You will need to replace ./index/data/reminder.idx.gob.gz and rebuild the binary if you want to replace the built-in version or use `--import` at runtime.

+## LLM Answers

+Using GPT 4o mini we're able to provide a summarised answer to each search query.
+The results will return the answer first and then the references from Quran, Hadith and Names used for the context of the query.

+Provide `OPENAI_API_KEY` to make use of this in your own server.

 ## Serve HTTP

 Run the http server on :8080